 What is a pandemic?

 A pandemic is defined as an outbreak of a disease that occurs over a wide geographic area and affects an exceptionally high proportion of the population (definition from Merriam Webster).
-The World Health Organization (WHO) has categorized COVID-19 as a pandemic as of March 11th 2020.
+The WHO has categorized COVID-19 as a pandemic as of March 11, 2020.